Linnyp/blogtest/blog/ord-cli-vs-ord-x.md

 While Ord CLI gives you total control, it comes with a learning curve:

-- A full Bitcoin node is required, which can be resource-heavy.
+-A full Bitcoin node is required, which can be resource-heavy.
-- Technical skills are necessary — one wrong command can mean lost funds or failed inscriptions.
+-Technical skills are necessary — one wrong command can mean lost funds or failed inscriptions.
-- The process is time-intensive, especially if you’re just getting started.
+-The process is time-intensive, especially if you’re just getting started.

 For developers and advanced blockchain users, these hurdles may be part of the appeal.
 But for many others, the complexity can be a roadblock.